Apple Developer Tools

 The Apple Developer Tools are a suite of software tools from Apple to aid in making software dynamic titles for the macOS and iOS platforms.
 The developer tools were formerly included on macOS install media, but are now exclusively distributed over the Internet.
 Xcode is available as a free download from the Mac App Store.

 Applications

 Applet Launcher

 A graphical interface for JavaScript's Plug-in, which aids developers by demonstrating how Java applets perform on macOS.
 Provides tools to adjust the performance, behavior and user experience in applets in development.
+Applet Launcher has been unused since major web browsers dropped support for the underlying NPAPI plug-in architecture starting in 2015, and Java applets ended browser support entirely by 2019.

 Audio Unit Lab

 A graphic presentation of audio units helping software developers to examine their results in decibels.
 AU Lab can be used to test audio units, conduct live mixing, and playback of audio content.
 Audio units are controlled visually with the audio unit's graphic interface and touch screen.

 Computer Hardware Understanding Development Tools

 A set of software tools, collectively Computer Hardware Understanding Development Tools (CHUD Tools) measure software performance on macOS, to aid in optimizing.
 Also provides hardware system benchmarks.
+CHUD Tools were discontinued by Apple; their profiling and benchmarking functionality was absorbed into Instruments.